Marco-Puig/ClubIt-App/README.md

 Chatting System (Clubchats) - (WIP)

-Explore Clubs, Additional Providers for Logging-in (Google, Apple, Etc.) - (If qualified for Top 50 or as a post-release feature)
+Explore Clubs and Additional Providers for Logging-in (Google, Apple, Etc) - (If qualified for Top 50 or as a post-release feature)

 ## Getting Started with Flutter